Arnold-n/P1P2MQTT/README.md

 - designer2k2 for sharing his EWYQ005ADVP protocol data and analysis, and
 - Nicholas Roth for testing and making available a MAX22088 schematic and PCB design, and providing his log data
 - Paul Stoffregen for publishing the AltSoftSerial library, on which the P1P2Serial library is heavily based.

+**P1P2Serial release note summary**

+(See also release notes)
+- 0.9.11 Allow pause between bytes in a package, for Zennio's KLIC-DA device, to avoid detecting each byte as individual packet
+- 0.9.10 Upon bus collision detection, write buffer is emptied
+- 0.9.9 Improved write behaviour and reduced bus collision situations, added auto-detection of controller address, added writeready() function
+- 0.9.8 Added hysteresis functionality in temperature reporting
+- 0.9.8 Removed EOB from errorbuf as returned by readpacket; ignore packets with errors; ignore first serial line as it may be a partial line
+- 0.9.7 Improved reliability and fixed hang/hick-up bug (switch from TIMER0 to TIMER2, improved serial input handling, ignore packets with CRC error)
+- 0.9.7 Added counter request functionality to P1P2Monitor
+- 0.9.6 Control of DHW and heating/cooling: possibility to switch these functions on and off.
+Parameter reporting of the 35 packet type used to communicate between the main controller and auxiliary controllers.
+- 0.9.5 and older: ESP8266 support to interface Arduino Uno serial output from/to mqtt/json over WiFi.
+This works nicely on an Arduino-Uno/ESP8266 combination.
+Removed raw data in/out support.
+Separated the previously all-in-one P1P2Monitor functionality (LCD, monitor, test) into different example programs.
+Added limited control function.
+In v0.9.5 delay behaviour when writing has been changed, with a timeout function, to avoid bus collissions.
+Instead of writing a packet when a pause was *at least* a certain length, a packet is written when a pause took *exactly* a certain length, or alternatively, a timeout occured.